 Additionally, I work as a translator (English<->Dutch<-German), text editor, researcher, and artist’s assistant.

-Here you will find a selection of my writings in English (written originally in English, or translated from Dutch by others or myself).
+At this website I will regularly post examples of my writings (mostly written in English, or translated from the Dutch by others or myself).

 For comments, suggestions, or enquiries, please shoot me an e-mail

 For a listing of relevant publications, talks, etc., please take a look at my C.V.